SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Overview

 This supplementary material offers dataset visualization, qualitative results, and additional technical details to support the main paper.
+Section \ref{sec:supp_method} provides additional information about each step in our dataset generation process.
 Section \ref{sec3} provides a comprehensive elaboration of the evaluation metrics employed.
-Furthermore, Section \ref{sec4} delineates the process of generating an occlusion order directed acyclic graph from the occlusion order adjacency matrix to classify objects in three distinct order layers.
-Lastly, Section \ref{sec5} showcases some qualitative inference results of UOAIS-Net on the OSD-Amodal dataset.
+Section \ref{sec4} illustrates how occlusion order accuracy is calculated and the validity of the metric.
+Furthermore, Section \ref{sec5} delineates the process of generating an occlusion order directed acyclic graph from the occlusion order adjacency matrix to classify objects in three distinct order layers.
+Lastly, Section \ref{sec6} showcases some qualitative inference results of UOAIS-Net on the OSD-Amodal dataset.